Victhereum/Wave/README.md

 Meet your trusty sidekicks, the powerful serializers, ready to translate your requests and responses between different dimensions.

-- `VideoSerializer.Create`: Use this to channel your creativity when creating a video.
+- `CaptionSerializer.Create`: Use this to channel your creativity when creating a video.
 Specify the task and language, and witness the magic unfold.
-- `VideoSerializer.Get`: The master of ceremonies when revealing video secrets.
+- `CaptionSerializer.Get`: The master of ceremonies when revealing video secrets.
 This serializer unveils the beauty of a video.
-- `VideoSerializer.List`: For those moments when you need to showcase your collection of videos.
+- `CaptionSerializer.List`: For those moments when you need to showcase your collection of videos.
 Tame the list with elegance.
-- `VideoSerializer.Update`: When your video craves updates, this is your go-to spell.
-Adjust the media path and captions with grace.
+- `CaptionSerializer.Update`: When your video craves updates, this is your go-to spell.
+Adjust the resource path and captions with grace.

 Remember, brave developer, you are the commander of these views.
 May your APIs be as smooth as butter and your code as elegant as a dragon's dance. 🐲👩‍💻🚀

-# PaymentViewSet: Level Up Your Video Quest with Payment Magic
+# SubscriptionViewSet: Level Up Your Caption Quest with Subscription Magic

 Greetings, fellow adventurers of the WaveVerse! 🎮💰 Welcome to the realm of payments, where your heroic endeavors with videos are about to get a powerful upgrade.
 Gear up for an exhilarating journey as we blend the forces of videos and payments into one epic tale.